Otard95/Smidig-Kolonial/README.md

 ## I don't want to install anything
 ##### <div align="right"><sub> [:arrow_heading_up: Back to top](#smidig-kolonial)</sub></div>

-That's just fine we have uploaded the product to a live [web-server](https://planleggeren.azurewebsites.net/).
+That's just fine.
+We have uploaded the product to a live [web-server](https://planleggeren.azurewebsites.net/).
 Now the site is somewhat slow so be patient with it.
 It's also recommended to still read the [adidtional notes](#additional-notes).

 ---